bor3ham/bootstrap-mireco/README.md

 - Use like you would mireco:

 ```
-import React, { useState} from 'react'
+import React, { useState } from 'react'
 import { Text } from 'bootstrap-mireco'

 export const Form = () => {